-28. Push the rubber grommet over the collar on the spot lamp shaft and into the previously routed hole in the "A" pillar.
-Continue to fit the grommet around the periphery of the hole until the grommet is fully seated in the "A" pillar trim without any gaps.
+28. Push the rubber grommet over the collar on the spot lamp shaft and into the previously routed hole in the A-pillar.
+Continue to fit the grommet around the periphery of the hole until the grommet is fully seated in the A-pillar trim without any gaps.

-29. Ensure door weather seal is not trapped under the "A" pillar.
-If it is, pull the weather seal out and over the top of the "A" pillar trim.

-30. Open hood and reconnect negative battery cable.
-Torque cable fastener to 9 \pm 1.4 Nm Paint mark, close hood.
+- 29. Ensure door weather seal is not trapped under the A-pillar.
+If it is, pull the weatherstrip out and over the top of the A pillar trim. - 30.
+Open hood and reconnect negative battery cable.
+Tighten cable fastener to 9 ± 1.4 Nm paint mark, close hood.

-31. With the battery reconnected, turn both the RH / LH spot lamps on to test function.

-32. Check spot lamp rotation by twisting the spot lamp handle.
-If it's difficult to rotate the spot lamp from side to side smoothly, use an hex wrench too loosen the set screw on the bottom of the lamp only loosen a 1/4 turn at a time and recheck function.
+- 31. With the battery reconnected, turn both the RH / LH spot lamps on to test function. - 32.
+Check spot lamp rotation by twisting the spot lamp handle.
+It is difficult to rotate the spot lamp from side to side smoothly, use a hex wrench to loosen the set screw on the bottom of the lamp only loosen a 1/4 turn at a time and recheck function.

 - 33. Obtain the mirror from the parts cart and align the studs on the mirror into the corresponding holes in the door.
 Slide the mirror forward and then inboard to temporarily secure. - 34.
-Using a ratchet and a 10 mm socket, hand start the (2) nuts and (1) bolt retaining the mirror to the door.
-Torque the (3) fasteners to 10.5 ± 1.6 Nm in the sequence shown:

-35. Reconnect (1) electrical connector to the mirror.
-Use the "push-click-pull" technique to ensure the connector is secure.
+Using a ratchet and a 10 mm socket, hand start the 2 nuts and 1 bolt retaining the mirror to the door.
+Tighten the 3 fasteners to 10.5 ± 1.6 Nm in the sequence shown: - 35.
+Reconnect 1 electrical connector to the mirror.
+Use the push-click-pull technique to make sure the connector is secure.

 36. Retrieve the previously removed outside mirror cover.
-Align the clips on the cover to the matching slots in the door and push the cover in to secure.
-Ensure all clips are engaged.
+Align the clips on the cover to the matching slots in the door and push the cover in to secure. makesure all clips are secure.